gregcartwright/dissertation/NewPlan.md

 would have been better for them if this deterioration had been managed locally.
 This makes me feel that, prior to the event, I should have discussed with them and their family about developing a treament escalation plan (TEP).
+A TEP would not affect the care or treament they receive in community hospital, it is more about thinking what an acute admission would be able to offer them, and weighing that up with the risks involved for the individual.
+It is also about finding out what is important to the patient at this stage of their life.

 It is advised by the British Geriatrics Society